rsnodgrass/hass-xantech/README.md

 NOTE: This *MAY* work with Monoprice if you specific the `monoprice6` config type, but `pyxantech` has not been able to be tested with a physical amplifier.

+## Support

+Visit the [community support discussion thread](https://community.home-assistant.io/t/xantech-dayton-audio-sonance-multi-zone-amps/450908) for issues with this integration.
+If you have a code change, feel free to submit a PR.

 ## Supported Amplifiers

 See *[pyxantech](https://github.com/rsnodgrass/pyxantech)* for a full list of supported hardware.